HaydenChung/pixi-project/README.md

 setTimeout(catRun.stop.bind(catRun) , 12000);

 setTimeout(() => {
-//Motion objects are reuseable,infact if you did'nt stop() them,you could attach new motion to them with add().run(). catRun.add( {position:{x:-1,y:-1}},3000 )
+//Motion objects are reuseable,they could attach next motion with add().run() even when they were running. catRun.add( {position:{x:-1,y:-1}},3000 )
             .run();
     },14000);